Global derivation of a Boussinesq-Navier-Stokes type system from fluid-kinetic equations: Particle trajectories

 \subsection{Exit geometric condition and absorption on the half-space}

-In this short subsection, we introduce the notion of exit geometric condition , which will be the key tool to analyse the absorption effect at the boundary, of crucial importance in Section \ref{Section:estimateBrinkman}.
-Here we seek to find a sufficient condition to ensure such a property (see in particular Lemma \ref{EGCt:reverse}). \begin{definition} Let $\eps>0$ and $L,R>0$.
+We eventually define and study the \textit{exit geometric condition}, ensuring that particles starting in a given area of the phase-space leave the half-space before a prescribed time.
+This will be the key tool to analyse the absorption effect at the boundary, of crucial importance in Section \ref{Section:estimateBrinkman}.
+This notion is reminiscent of an important idea used in \cite{GHKM} and has also been revisited in \cite{E} for the study of the large time behavior.
+In short, it requires a control of the type $ \Vert u_\eps \Vert_{\Ld^1(0,T;\Ld^{\infty}(\R^3_+))} \ll 1$ in order to hold true and is truly based on the presence of the gravity term in the kinetic equation. \begin{definition} Let $\eps>0$ and $L,R>0$.
 We say that a vector field $\U \in \Ld^1_{\mathrm{loc}}(\R^+;\mathrm{W}^{1,\infty}_0(\R^3_+))$ satisfies the exit geometric condition (EGC) in time $T \geq 0$ with respect to $\big(\R^2 \times (0,L)\big) \times \B(0,R)$ if

 where $\tau^{+}_{\U, \eps}$ refers to Definition \eqref{def:tau} for the characteristic curves $(\mathrm{X_{\U, \eps}},\mathrm{V_{\U, \eps}})$ of the Vlasov equation associated to a velocity field $\U$ in \eqref{EDO-charac}.